Questions About The Honors College:

 7. Do I need to write a senior thesis to graduate with honors in my major AND an Honors thesis to graduate from The Honors College?

 No. Each honors student must complete one senior thesis that is acceptable to the faculty in his or her major.
 Since the faculty members in a major are the experts in that area, they are the sole judges of whether a student's thesis is an appropriate piece of scholarly work.

-There is little glory in graduating early and it will not distinguish you as a particularly accomplished student.
-I do not believe that any professional or graduate school will rate your application higher because you graduated a year early.
-They will be more interested in the breadth and depth of the courses you took and your grades in them.
-Similarly, it is unlikely that a potential employer will think that you are much smarter than the other applicants because you graduated in three rather than four years.
-The employer might wonder why you did not spend the extra year taking additional courses that increased the breadth and depth of your knowledge.
+There is little glory in graduating early and it will not distinguish one as a particularly accomplished student.
+It is unlikely that any professional/graduate school or an employer will rate someone’s application higher because s/he graduated a year early.
+They will be more interested in the breadth and depth of the courses a student has taken.

 Students are encouraged to stay a fourth year even if they do not need to.
 Try to take another course or two in the major each semester to deepen your knowledge.
 Alternatively, try to broaden your education by taking a course in some subject outside the major or about which you know little.
 If you want a bit of a break, take 12 credits during each semester of your fourth year.
 Take a pass/fail course or two.
 There are many ways to reduce one’s academic load while remaining in this academic environment to which most of you will seldom have the chance to return.